-At the end of life, the law that applies can differ depending on whether or not a person has decision-making capacity.
+End of life law can be complex.
+The law that applies may differ depending on whether or not a person has capacity.
 The law also differs across Australia, as each State and Territory has its own law about key areas of end of life e.g. guardianship and medical treatment legislation.

-Law in Australia comes from two main sources: Common Law (law made by judges in court decisions) and Statute Law (legislation made by Commonwealth, State and Territory parliaments).
+Law in Australia comes from two main sources: common law (law made by judges in court decisions) and statute law (legislation made by Commonwealth, State and Territory parliaments).

-Australian health professionals and personal care workers are also regulated by codes of conduct, quality and safety standards, and guidelines.
+Australian health professionals and aged care workers are also regulated by codes of conduct and practice guidelines.
 Health professional ethics also has a role in guiding decision-making.